Quadrifolium/tf-lyrics/en-GB/宠爱(Cherish You; Beloved).md

 I have a perfect plan about you yet I haven't shown,
 which I want to tell you when I'm grown --
 To buy the largest house, the smartest cars,
-to see palaces and bazaars
+to see palaces and bazaars.

 我们再来一遍

-One more time
+One more time.

 (Repeat A)